 We welcome newcomers, visitors, and guests.
 On Sunday morning, we offer these opportunities to help you make connections:

 - Guest registry and newcomer forms tell us you’d like to know more about our congregation and make further connections.
-Guest forms are at the welcome tables and in the Newcomers Café.
-Newcomer forms are in the order of service.
+Guest forms are at the welcome tables and in the Newcomers’ Café.
 On these forms you can request to receive the monthly e-newsletter, have a reusable name tag made for you, and/or be contacted by a church leader.

 - Guest/visitor name tags are encouraged and help us get to know you.